How Can I Get Rid Of My Cat's Fleas For Good?

 Most flea preventatives come with enough doses to keep your cat covered for a good chunk of time (usually six months).
 But stay on top of reapplying and/or retreating to keep that flea eviction notice in place.

 Topical cat flea treatments

-Spot-on treatments can prevent new fleas on your cat, as well as kill the existing fleas — but it will take a while for it to start working.
+Spot-on treatments can prevent new fleas from feasting on your cat, as well as kill any existing fleas — but it will take a while for it to start working.